Tomyyy-1337/parallel_worker/README.md

 ```

 ## Results can be optional
 If a worker returns `None` the result will be discarded.
-This feature is available in the `CancelableWorker` and `OrderedCancelableWorker`.
+This feature is available in the `CancelableWorker`.

 ```rust
 use parallel_worker::prelude::*;